aurelien-baudet/ogham-katacoda-scenarios/purejava-email-smtp/intro.md

-TODO: docker-compose pour les clients mail

-TODO: server mail ? local ou distant ?
+TODO: mail server ? directly on katacoda or remote on the internet ?

-TODO: script pour choix maven ou gradle (choix des armes)

-TODO: ajouter gradle
+TODO: js script to choose between maven and gradle ("choose your weapons") -> global selection (update all tabs) ?

+FIXME: make gradle build work